op-amp/python-cheatsheets/py-Type.md

 | `//`      | Floor Division 	|
 | `%`       | Modulo 			|

+The precedence of the arithmetic operators is coherent with that in math.

 ### Functions

 1. `pow(x, y)` returns `x` to the power `y`.